CenturyLinkCloud/PublicKB/Support/how-to-create-a-new-ban-for-subaccount.md

 1. On the Knowledge Base Home Page click “Submit Support Request”
 2. In the Subject Line, please add “New BAN Request”
 3. In the Description, be sure to include the following information:
-  - The Sub Account Alias you would like to be associated to a New BAN.
+  - The Sub Account Alias you would like to be associated to a New BAN
   - Billing Address
   - Billing contact
   - Currency if other than USD